Navigation menu |

 finalTerrain.SetPower (0.125);

+The noise modules are now properly combined.
 You'll also set the size of the terrain height map to 513 x 513, which is the maximum terrain size that is supported by the freeware version of Terragen.
 Modify the following highlighted code:

 heightMapBuilder.SetSourceModule (finalTerrain);